-We shall note the differences between the method we use and the method adopted by Blinder, et al. (1998).
-Like Blinder et al., we go to managers for our data, but our methodology differs from theirs in several important ways.
-First, we went deep into one corporation to find insights on costs of adjustment, rather than going in less depth across a wide variety of companies as Blinder et al. did.
-Second, our ethnographic-observational data collection method is particularly useful for discovering new insights when little is known about a phenomenon.
-Interpretive research methods like ethnography follow a "discovery oriented" perspective (Wells, 1993) rather than a hypotheses testing approach as in the work of Blinder et al. Clearly such a discovery oriented perspective is particularly powerful when faced with a phenomenon, such as costs of price adjustment, whose structure, dimensions, and magnitude have yet to be completely understood, identified and measured.
+We shall note the differences between the method we use and the method adopted by Blinder et al. (1998).
+Like Blinder et al., we went to managers for our data, but our methodology differs from theirs in several important ways.
+First, we went deep into one corporation to gain insights into costs of adjustment, rather than going in less depth across a wide variety of companies as Blinder et al. did.
+Second, our ethnographic-observational data collection method is particularly useful for gaining new insights when little is known about a phenomenon.
+Interpretive research methods like ethnography follow a discovery-oriented perspective (Wells, 1993) rather than a hypotheses-testing approach as in the work of Blinder et al. Clearly, such a discovery-oriented perspective is particularly powerful when faced with a phenomenon, such as costs of price adjustment, whose structure, dimensions, and magnitude have yet to be completely understood, identified, and measured.
 Third, we study the price change process and its various cost dimensions from the point of view of the process participants.
-In contrast, Blinder, et al's method adopts the theoretical viewpoint of the researcher.
-Fourth, the results Blinder et al. report, "fit neatly into economists' theoretical boxes" (Blinder, et al. 1998, p.
+In contrast, Blinder et al.'s method adopts the theoretical viewpoint of the researcher.
+Fourth, the results Blinder et al. report "fit neatly into economists' theoretical boxes" (Blinder et al., 1998, p.
 8).
-In contrast, we have to identify patterns, thematic groupings, recurring views and observations, etc., when we analyze the interview transcripts.
-The advantage of this approach is that it allows us to discover the essential dimensions of managerial and customer costs of price adjustment as perceived by the price change process participants themselves.8
+In contrast, we have to identify patterns, thematic groupings, recurring views and observations, and so on, when we analyze the interview transcripts.
+The advantage of this approach is that it allows us to discover the essential dimensions of mana-